StackStorm/st2docs/docs/source/chatops/notifications.rst

         timeout: 180
       on-success: "make_tests"

-How do I setup notifications for Mistral?
+How do I Setup Notifications for Mistral?
 -----------------------------------------

-The method for global notifications for the workflow is the same as action chain.
+The method for global notifications for the workflow is the same as ActionChain.
 You have a notify section in the action meta when registering.
 See an `example <https://github.com/StackStorm/st2/blob/master/contrib/examples/actions/mistral-basic-two-tasks-with-notifications.yaml#L24>`_.
 Unfortunately, notifications per task are not supported in Mistral as a first class citizen yet.
 This will be added in later releases.

-How do I skip notifications for tasks in workflow or chain?
+How do I Skip Notifications for Tasks in a Workflow?
 -----------------------------------------------------------

 This is implemented as a runner parameter ``skip_notify``.
-If your chain or workflow contains multiple tasks and you want some tasks to be "muted", you can do so by specifying skip_notify and call out tasks in the action meta.
-For example,
+If your chain or workflow contains multiple tasks and you want some tasks to be "muted", you can do so by specifying skip_notify and call out tasks to mute.
+For example:

 .. code-block:: yaml